VictorCazanave/svg-maps/packages/pakistan/README.md

 # 🇵🇰 Paksitan

-Contains all the provinces of Pakistan:
-* Azad Jammu Kashmir
-* FATA
-* Gilgit Baltistan
-* Balochistan
-* Khyber Pakhtunkwah
-* Punjab
-* Sindh

-Contains all the cities of Pakistan:
+Contains all the districts of Pakistan:

-* Abbotabad
+* Abbottabad
 * Astore
 * Attock
 * Awaran